markkolich/blog/content/entries/cadrought-washing-machine-drain-to-garden-hose.md

 Other than that, our plants seem to love greywater.

 My wife and I have been watering our yard using this method for several weeks now, and thus far, everything is healthy.
-Despite our fears, not a single plant has keeled over and died (yet) being watered washing machine greywater.
+Despite our fears, not a single plant has keeled over and died (yet) being watered with washing machine greywater.

 ### Caveats